CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 Now, in Stinett's guide to LTO, he flags up three more advanced LTO concepts for the curious reader: symbol visibility, linker caching, and distributed build support.
 The first two we've already touched on, but what about the third?
 A **distributed build**...

 If you're working on an extremely large project, chances are you're running **distributed builds** across a whole network of machines, with each taking responsibility for its own units of work.
-Full LTO, being single-threaded, also needs run on one single linker, but Thin LTO slots into a distributed system nicely.
+Full LTO, being single-threaded, also needs run on one single linker, but thin LTO slots into a distributed system nicely.
 Here, machines receive their own [index files?], and can be [...].
 But I digress.

 **Clang flags** [...]